milanlx/tree-regularized-embedding/README.md

     ...
 ```

-Essentially, it makes a trade-off between time and space complexity, and scales well with respect to the number of tree ensembles.
+Essentially, it makes a trade-off between time and space complexity, and scales well with respect to the number of tree ensembles

 <p align="center">
 <img src="assets/t2t-implementations.png" width="500px"/>